creationix/howtonode.org/articles/node.js-nginx-monit.markdown

         exec sudo -u username /usr/local/bin/node /where/yourprogram.js 2>&1 >> /var/log/node.log
     end script

-You will need to replace "username" with the user you want to run node as, and "/where/yourprogram.js" with the location of your application.
-You can then save this file to /etc/init/yourprogram.conf for later use.
+You will need to replace `username` with the user you want to run node as, and `/where/yourprogram.js` with the location of your application.
+You can then save this file to `/etc/init/yourprogram.conf` for later use.
 (Dont't forget to make it executable!)
-If you are using an older linux distribution, you may need to save the file to /etc/event.d/yourprogram
+If you are using an older linux distribution, you may need to save the file to `/etc/event.d/yourprogram`

 Using your program is now a cinch:

     start yourprogram
     stop yourprogram

-And now node will automatically start at boot and log output to /var/log/node.log.
+And now node will automatically start at boot and log output to `/var/log/node.log`.
 But I assumed you read all that on Kevin's blog, right?
 Moving on...

 ## The real problem ##